Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Eclipse X--ray bursts

-For the selected bursts, we assume their emitting flux to be constant except for the fast rising and decay phases.
-Specifically, we write the intrinsic light curve as follows:
+For the selected bursts, we assume their emission flux to be constant except during the fast-rising and decay phases.
+Specifically, we write the intrinsic light curve of the burst as follows:

-where $t_1$ and $t_2$ are the starting and ending times of the burst plateau, $F_p$ is the peak fluxes of each burst, and $\Theta(t)$ is the step function.
+where $t_1$ and $t_2$ are the starting and ending times of the burst plateau, $F_{\mathrm{p}}$ is the peak flux of the fireball emission without eclipse, and $\Theta(t)$ is the step function.
 Therefore, the observed flux is simply given by

 Then, fitting the observed light curves of the eclipsed bursts can constrain the position and size of the emitting fireball.